jungaretti/bacon-deploy-action/README.md

 # Bacon Deploy Action

-Deploy DNS records with [Bacon](https://github.com/jungaretti/bacon) and GitHub Actions.
+Deploy DNS records to Porkbun with [Bacon](https://github.com/jungaretti/bacon) and GitHub Actions.

 ## Usage

 Sign into Porkbun's website and [generate a new API keyset](https://porkbun.com/account/api) for your account.
 Read the ["Generating API Keys" section of Porkbun's docs](https://kb.porkbun.com/article/190-getting-started-with-the-porkbun-dns-api) for more detailed instructions.
+Be sure to enable API access for the domain(s) that you would like to manage with Bacon.

 [Create encrypted repository secrets to store your Porkbun API keys](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and pass them to this action using `${{ secrets.YOUR_SECRET_NAME }}`.